glmdgrielson/words/links/world/vairen.md

   and flowing, or something along the lines of exercise wear.
     - [Dignitii](https://www.dignitii.com) looks like a good place to find reference for this sort of look?
+- Traditional Vai'ren wear: black veil covering all of the face except for the eyes and a black robe obscuring all of the figure except for the hands and feet.
+Generally only worn for ceremonial purposes or by extremely traditionalist members of the faith.
+- Casual wear: a shawl to cover the head.
+A veil to cover the face, given a distinctive pattern to identify the wearer; distinctive veils may be given out as part of uniform for a job.
+Loose fitting dress and leggings to allow for fluid movement and not _quite_ as figure-obscuring as traditional wear.
+  Often worn with an undershirt or gloves to account for the sleeves rising.
+- Active wear: While the leggings are typically similar to casual wear, the dress has a number of accommodations to physical activity.
+The sleeves have a hole to insert the thumb so that it won't rise when the arm is lifted.
+A second layer of fabric is attached below the bustline to stick under the leggings.
+The skirt splits in two to allow for more leg movement while still covering the body when still.